tjackadams/blog/content/2020-07-30_conditional-middleware-in-asp-net-core-3-1/index.md

 });
 ```

-As you can see the `IdleTimeout` is correctly set to 20 minutes and the rest of the settings are there to please [Chrome against insecure cookies](https://www.chromestatus.com/feature/5633521622188032).
+The `IdleTimeout` is set to 20 minutes as expected.
+The other settings are there to please [Chrome against insecure cookies](https://www.chromestatus.com/feature/5633521622188032).

 The log files didn't provide anything useful in regards to this, so why are sessions not expiring when they should?